-Throughout this paper, we have integrated AI tools to support specific aspects of the research workflow.
-For example, in the subsection of \textit{Literature Search, Summarization, and Comparison}, we used Google Search, ChatGPT, NotebookLM, and Scholar Inbox to retrieve relevant tools and related work.
-Additionally, LLMs assisted with grammar and spell checking, as well as generating code for formatting tables.
+The preparation of this survey paper itself involved the use of AI tools to support specific aspects of the research workflow.
+For retrieving, selecting, and categorizing the literature and resources described in the various task subsections of §\ref{sec:tasks}, many of us relied not only on traditional information retrieval tools such as Google Search and Google Scholar, but also on tools incorporating generative AI, such as NotebookLM, ChatGPT, and Scholar Inbox.
+LLMs also assisted some co-authors with grammar and spell checking, as well as generating \LaTeX\ code for formatting tables.